Ukraine police arrest suspect who spread Petya ransomware

-An unnamed 51-year-old from the southern city of Nikopol was detained by the state cyber-police earlier this week after a raid was carried out at the alleged attacker's home.
+An unnamed 51-year-old from the southern city of Nikopol was detained by the state cyber-police last week after a raid was carried out at the alleged attacker's home.

 In a brief statement (translated for ZDNet), police say they seized computers that were used to spread the malware in the cyberattack.